raspberrypilearning/python-web-server-with-flask/en/step_5.md

-## Challenge: Add a HTML template to the second page
+## Challenge: add a HTML template to the second page

-Now you've learnt how to change your 'index' page to use a HTML template, do the same for your 'cakes' page!
+Now you know how to change your 'index' page to use a HTML template, make your 'cakes' page use a HTML template too!

 --- hints ---

 --- hint ---

-Repeat the same steps you've just followed to create a template for the cakes page.
+Repeat the steps in the previous project section to create and use a HTML template for the 'cakes' page.

 --- /hint ---